-Our revenue management function performs extensive analyses in order to determine booking history and uses trends by sailing, stateroom category, travel partner, market segment, itinerary and distribution channel in order to optimize cruise ticket revenue.
-Our core go-to-market strategy results in a longer booking curve with enhanced predictability and the opportunity to increase prices.
-Our strategy to market-to-fill consists of using marketing instead of price as the main lever to drive demand.
-The best price is offered early in the booking cycle with value-added promotions used when necessary to further reduce the need to compromise on price.
+Our revenue management function performs extensive analyses in order to determine booking history and uses trends by itinerary, sailing, stateroom category, distribution channel and market segment to optimize cruise ticket revenue.
+Our revenue management strategies result in a longer booking window with enhanced predictability and the opportunity to increase prices through the booking curve.